buckferbwild/ModernWordPressWebsite/README.md

 Modern WordPress Website (MWW) is a disruptive WordPress framework for bold developers.

-It couples with WordPress as a `mu-plugin` to provide you with a rich OOP environment to build a clean and solid application.
+It couples with WordPress as a `mu-plugin` to provide a rich OOP environment to build a clean and solid application.

 ### Highlights